Alisa Aksyonova: Awards

 She has been decorated 33 times throughout her career.
 In 1962, Aksyonova received the VDNKh Silver Medal, the Order of the Badge of Honour in 1971 and the Order of the Red Banner of Labour in 1976.
 She was decorated with the State Prize of the RSFSR in the field of architecture "for the restoration of historical and cultural monuments of the cities of Vladimir and Suzdal, the creation of museum expositions and their widespread use for cultural, educational and tourist purposes" in 1977.
 Aksyonova was made a Honoured Cultural Worker of the RSFSR on 26 May 1980 "for services in the field of Soviet culture", and the Order of Friendship of Peoples in 1986.

 She got the Order "For Merit to the Fatherland", Fourth Class from Boris Yeltsin, the President of Russia, "for services to the state and a great contribution to the development of domestic museum business" on 17 March 1997.
 New President Vladimir Putin conferred to Aksyonova the State Prize of the Russian Federation "for the preservation and revival of cultural heritage, the creative development of museum work" on 9 June 2000.
 That 30 September, she received the Russian President's Prize in the field of education "for the creation of the children's museum center of the State Vladimir-Suzdal Historical, Architectural and Art Museum-Reserve for institutions of additional education."

 On 18 January 2007, Akysonova was upgraded to the Order "For Merit to the Fatherland", Third Class "for her great contribution to the development of museum work and the preservation of the national historical and cultural heritage."
 She was conferred the Russian Federation Presidential Certificate of Honour "for merits in the field of culture and many years of fruitful work" on 2 June 2010.
 Aksyonova was made a Hero of Labour of the Russian Federation by Putin on 20 April 2014 "for special labor services to the state and people."
 She was given the Medal "For Services to the Vladimir Region" in 2017 "for a great contribution to the socio-economic development of the region", and the Order of Alexander Nevsky on 3 October 2021 "for labor achievements and many years of conscientious work."

 Aksyonova was made a Honorary citizen of Vladimir by the executive committee of the Vladimir City Council of People's Deputies on 11 March 1996 "for her great contribution to the development of the city's culture, to the restoration, museumification and promotion of architectural monuments."
 She was made a Honorary Citizen of the Vladimir Oblast on 25 August 2004 and Suzdal on 21 February 2006.
-Aksyonova has also received medals from Bulgaria and Czechhoslovakia.
+Aksyonova has also received medals from Bulgaria and Czechoslovakia.